 CEEL TRAINING OVERVIEW

 The CEEL training starts with the Foundation module developing essential facilitation skills, self and somatic awareness, attendance to safety on all levels, and awareness of equine behaviour in sessions.
-At the end of this training, participants are able to facilitate a complete reflective session, an experiential learning session, and a somatic awareness session that includes set up, safety, resourcing the client, holding space, observing the horses’ responses, debriefing and closure.
+In addition to learning how to set up a session, ensure safety, resource the client, hold space, observe and integrate the horses’ responses, and debrief and end the session, participants will learn to facilitate 3 types of sessions:

-The Working with Individuals module, teaches participants to be trauma-sensitive.
-They learn essential skills to keep clients within their window of tolerance, and also learn to observe specific client behaviors according to a clear map that allows them to understand the nervous system state, and determine what kind of intervention is most likely to support the client’s natural reorganisation.
+The Working with Individuals modules, focus on trauma-sensitive facilitation.
+In the Beginner module, participants learn essential skills to keep clients within their window of tolerance, and also learn to observe specific client behaviors according to a clear map that allows them to understand the nervous system state, and determine what kind of intervention is most likely to support the client’s natural reorganisation.
 Participants learn a ‘shaping’ paradigm of positive reinforcement and specific facilitation skills to ‘shepherd’ clients towards increased coherence and resilience that leads to greater clarity, insights, beneficial change, and well-being.
 Horses readily support this level of intervention and participants learn how to recognise horses’ responses and optimise their contributions.

 Advanced Working with Individuals module